 - Sync features may fail sometimes

 The Suunto 7 is suitable for wearing daily.
 It’s also a loyal friend for adventures.
-If you’re into doing sports every single day, this is the perfect watch for you.
-It offers over 70 sport modes, a heart rate monitor and GPS mode.
+If you’re into doing sports every single day, this is the perfect Watch for you.
+It offers over 70 sport modes, a heart rate monitor, and a GPS mode.
 It gives the user a unique sports experience.
-It’ll accurately analyse all your training.
+It’ll accurately analyze all your training.

 It’s a great unisex watch with many custom options.
 There are a lot of handy options for both sports and daily use.
-You can, of course, also use your favourite apps with it, too.
-It comes with smartwatch features which are mostly compatible with Android (being a Wear OS device).
+You can, of course, also use your favorite apps with it too.
+It comes with smartwatch features that are mostly compatible with Android (being a Wear OS device).
 These include contactless payment.

 You can enjoy convenient access to offline outdoor maps that work with Strava and Endomondo.

 As for the design, it’s robust.
-It’s 50mm x 50mm x 15.3mm and made of steel with a silicone strap.
-It has a high-res touchscreen which is protected by scratch-resistant Gorilla Glass.
+It’s 50mm x 50mm x 15.3mm and is made of steel with a silicone strap.
+It has a high-res touchscreen that scratch-resistant Gorilla Glass protects.
 The battery life lasts up to 48 hours in smartwatch mode or 12 hours in GPS mode.
 It has a 50ATM water-resistance rating.